 3. ADD CDL ENDORSEMENTS Depending on the CDL endorsement you want to obtain; you need to pass the test.
 However, some endorsements, such as the Hazardous Materials (HazMat) endorsement may also require a background check before they can be added to your CDL license.
 You may only need a class B if you don’t plan on driving tankers or pulling trailers.
 You definitely want air brakes.
 Take a look at the CDL endorsements section of the manual for additional information.

 4. Take the CDL skills test The CDL driving test must be passed in which the driver completes a 3-part exam that includes a pre-trip inspection test, basic control skills test, and driving test at either a state CDL test site or approved 3rd party test site.
 Once the skills test has been passed you did it!
 Now go print that puppy out and you are good to go.

 If you are thinking of going it on your own and getting it, I think it will help you.
 I suggest studying and knocking out the learners quickly.
 I have seen people drag it out way too long.
 Just go get it done.
 If you are working for a company with no program.
 Ask!
 You never know and your boss might appreciate the initiative.
 Overall a CDL is not required for a diesel mechanic but, it is beneficial.

-Do you need a cdl to drive a semi without trailer? (bobtailing)
+Do you need a CDL to drive a semi without a trailer? (bobtailing)

 Yes!
 Please don’t drive on the road unless properly licensed.
 In most states, you need a CDL to drive anything with air brakes.
 Check out the specific rules for your state before you drive anything.